-SMS messages, emails or voice calls
+SMS messages or voice calls

-This multi-factor authentication method uses a time-limited OTP provided via an SMS message, email or voice call as a second factor.
-When the user enrols they provide a phone number or an email address so that an OTP can be provided to them to register.
+This multi-factor authentication method uses a time-limited OTP provided via an SMS message or voice call as a second factor.
+When the user enrols, they provide a registered mobile or landline phone number (not a VOIP number) so that an OTP can be provided to them.